 We will be writing to all students who have been allocated a place at the school with information about transition.
 The letter will include a student data collection form for you to complete and return.

 Ensuring students make excellent progress at GWA from day one is absolutely key to our success.
 As such our transition work will be focused and effective.
-Mr Davis (Principal) and Mr Clarke (Assistant Principal) will be visiting all students in their primary school, speaking with each one of them, their teachers and providing times for parents to ask further questions.
-This will take place during the summer term and will be followed by an induction day in the first week of July, together with an information evening for parents.
+Mr Davis (Principal) and Mr Clarke (Assistant Principal), Mrs Rodway (Transition Co-ordinator) and Ms Winsbury (SENDCo) will be visiting all students in their primary school, speaking with each one of them, their teachers and providing times for parents to ask further questions.
+This will take place during the summer term and will be followed by an induction day on 4th July, together with an information evening for parents.

 Where a student has significant additional needs GWA will work with the Local Authority, primary school, parents and the student themselves to ensure all the necessary details are known so that any support required is put in place to ensure the student makes a smooth and effective transition from their primary school.